xdevelnet-unmaintained/xuf/README.md

 # xuf - Xdevelnet universal format

 Welcome!
 I'm looking for key-value format with arrays support, possible RAW binary data as value, easy editable in all text editors, without overbloated&fat library.
 And you know what?
 It's not exist.
+Until NOW!
 I decided to write it myself.

 Goals:
 1) Balance of simplicity and functionality
 2) Possibility to edit with all text editors (if binary data present - with most text editors)

-# Descriptions with examples
+# Description with examples

-#### Key names should be present as is, separated from value with newline (\n).
+#### Key names should be present as is, separated from value with newline (\n):
 ```
 name
 Bella
 ```
-#### Key-value pairs should be separated with two newline characters (\n\n).
+#### Key-value pairs should be separated with two newline characters (\n\n):
 ```
 name
 Bella